 If you are looking for the largest number of discount stores and want luxury brands such as Coach and Burberry, Wrenthem Outlets wins hands down.

 But for dining, entertainment, the chance to enjoy the natural beauty of the Mystic River, and easy access from Downtown Boston, Assembly Row is the clear winner.

 What about prices?
 Stores with outlets in both locations offer the same prices and discounts.
 And overall, the percentage of discounts - typically, about 25% to 70% - is the same in both.

 Many Boston visitors from Europe and Asia - especially China, Japan, Taiwan, and Korea - shop at Wrentham Outlets to scoop up deeply discounted luxury and designer brands not widely available outside of the U.S. at such cheap prices.

 Many of the stores, especially those selling luxury brands, have multilingual employees to welcome visitors from other countries.

-Since many tourists come by private chartered buses or on the popular motor coach tours, the Outlets offer lockable storage lockers for a small fee near the food court for shoppers who may not have easy access to their bus yet do not want to haul around all their purchases as they continue to shop.
+Since many tourists come by private chartered buses or on the popular motor coach Wrentham Village tours (currently not available), the Outlets offer lockable storage lockers for a small fee near the food court for shoppers who may not have easy access to their bus yet do not want to haul around all their purchases as they continue to shop.